cassidyjames/cassidyjames.github.io/wishlist.md

 _A.k.a. gifts for someone who grows older but refuses to grow up._

 I have a LEGO wishlist at [Brickset](http://brickset.com/sets/wantedby-cassidyjames){: onclick="plausible('Wishlist: Brickset');"}.
-Itâ€™s usually kept up to date, especially around Christmas and my birthday.
+It’s usually kept up to date, especially around Christmas and my birthday.
 As a general rule, duplicates are fine and all Star Wars ships are awesome.

 ---